thanos/exbags/README.md

 ## Overview

-ExBags provides a duplicate bag implementation that allows multiple values for the same key.
-A duplicate bag is like a map but stores values as lists, enabling you to track multiple occurrences of the same value for each key.
+ExBags implements duplicate bags that allow multiple values for the same key.
+Values are stored as lists, enabling tracking of multiple occurrences for each key.

 Use cases:
 - Data reconciliation and synchronization